Chaos and magic in the dissipative quantum kicked top: Mean-field theory

 \subsection{Phase portraits}

 Equations~\eqref{eq:magnetization-dynamics} and~\eqref{eq:magnetization-kick} allow us to study the system dynamics at stroboscopic times (i.\,e., at integer multiples of $\tau$) in a way similar to Poincar\'e sections~\cite{Berry_regirr78:proceeding}\footnote{We consider a set of different initial configurations of values $(Q_0, P_0)$ that are randomly extracted from uniform distributions covering their respective domains.
 We consider $N_\tau = 10^3$ periods; in each period, we first evolve the magnetization using Eqs.~\eqref{eq:magnetization-dynamics}, then apply the kick following Eqs.~\eqref{eq:magnetization-kick}.
 We store the values $\boldsymbol{(}Q(t_n^+), P(t_n^+)\boldsymbol{)}$ right after the kick and use them to set the new initial condition for the following period.
 We repeat this simulation for $M_0 = 300$ initial configurations.}.
 A selection of typical phase-space portraits is shown in Fig.~\ref{fig:mf-poincare}, for $h = 0.5$ and several choices of $K$ (different columns) and $\gamma$ (different rows).
+In all panels, the red dots represent the trajectory of the initial state $\vec{m}(0) = (0, 0, 1)$, corresponding to $(Q_0, P_0) = (1, 0)$.
 The first column corresponds to $K = 0$, that is, to the boundary time crystal model~\cite{PhysRevLett.121.035301}.
 In this case, when $\gamma = 0$, the initial states evolve following closed orbits and the dynamics is always regular.
 By increasing $\gamma$, we see that one of the fixed points becomes attractive and there is a coexistence of closed orbits and the stable fixed point.
 When the decay rate increases further [panel (i), for $\gamma=0.5$], closed orbits disappear and there is only one stable fixed point.

 Moving along the next columns, we show results for increasing values of the kick strength $K$.
 When $K = 1$ (second column), the phase-space portrait still shows closed orbits and regular dynamics in the unitary limit ($\gamma=0$), and the appearance of a stable fixed point for larger $\gamma$.
 For larger values of $K$ phase portraits start showing chaotic regions.
 In particular, for intermediate values of the decay rate $\gamma$ (panel h) we observe strange attractors, that are a signature of dissipative chaos [the phase-space portrait for $K = 5$ in panel (h) is similar to the Zaslavski map~\cite{zasla}].
 Stronger decay rates (bottom column) destroy these features and the resulting dynamics is always regular.
 However, there is a finite window of parameters in which the system displays peculiar chaotic behaviors as a result of the interplay between the driving (the kick) and the dissipation.